By Llauren Hope. Last Updated 19th February 2021. Welcome to our guide on tripped on pavement claims.

 If you have no legal experience at all, making a slip, fall or tripping on pavement claim can seem like a minefield and a rather daunting prospect.
 Even armed with the information in this guide, it can still be pretty overwhelming trying to understand all of the legal jargon and processes.
 The easiest and safest option to make a successful claim would be to hire an experienced legal firm such as Legal Helpline.

-We always give an honest opinion as to whether or not we believe you have a legitimate case and good chance of success.
+In addition to that, we always give an honest opinion as to whether or not we believe you have a legitimate case and a good chance of success.
 If we feel you have a genuine reason to make a claim, in most circumstances we will offer to take on your case on a no win no fee basis and make your claim for you on your behalf.
 We may also offer a free local medical for a thorough examination of your injury if we feel it could be of benefit.

 One of the most popular and often one of the first questions we get asked is ‘How much compensation can I claim for a pedestrian injury?’
 Unfortunately, as much as we’d like to give an exact answer to this question, due to the many variables and every case being unique in its individual circumstances, it’s impossible for us to do so.
 However, we have put a compensation table together to show the average amounts given for particular injuries to at least show what amounts may be possible.